cdnexport/QuickSearch/README.md

 * Investigate if this extension could result in an advertisement being returned as the top result.
 * Sanitize the highlighted text properly to prevent XSS attacks.
 * Icons
+* Investigate possibility of extension working on mobile devices.
 * RELEASE!